 Tiger’s Nest or Paro Taktsang is a must-visit place in Bhutan.
 The monastery located on a small cliff is one of the sacred places of Bhutan.
 Guru Rinpoche or Padmasambhava is believed to have meditated here in the 18th century.
 He is said to have flown in a tigress from Tibet and meditated inside a cave.

-Enjoy a wonderful hike to the monastery perched on a hill which is around 3000 feet above Paro Valley.
-The trail is lined with pine trees and during the hike, the monastery appears and disappears out of the trees and mists.
-The monastery is an architectural delight and the natural vista is pleasing.
-There are around 8 caves but only 4 are easily accessible.
-Overnight in Paro.
+Enjoy a wonderful hike to the monastery perched on a hill around 3,000 feet above Paro Valley.
+The trail is lined with pine trees, and during the hike, the monastery appears and disappears out of the trees and mists.
+The monastery is an architectural delight, and the natural vista is pleasing.
+There are around eight caves, but only four are easily accessible.

 After a wonderful western Bhutan tour, you will be bidding farewell to Bhutan.
-A representative from Third Rock Adventures will drop you at the international airport in Paro.
+Bhutanese guide from Third Rock Adventures will drop you at the international airport in Paro.
 You will be flying back with loads of memories to cherish for a lifetime.